 Santé Montfort is a not-for-profit organization incorporated without share capital under the Ontario Corporations Act.
-Its purpose is to set up and manage a long-term care centre in Eastern Ontario, to manage a food service and to manage a contract with the Department of National Defense to provide health services.
+Its purpose is to manage a long-term care centre in Eastern Ontario, to manage food services and to manage a contract with the Department of National Defence to provide health services.
 The Hospital exercises control over Santé Montfort as the majority of Santé Montfort's Board of Directors are also members of the Hospital's Board of Directors.

-During the year, the Hospital provided patient services as well as administrative and operational services to Santé Montfort for an exchange value of \$9,030,275 (\$7,293,464 in 2022), which was established by the related parties.
+During the year, the Hospital provided patient services as well as administrative and operational services to Santé Montfort for an exchange value of \$8,742,843 (\$9,030,275 in 2023), which was established by the related parties.
 This amount is included under Patient services in the non-consolidated statement of operations.

 In addition, the Hospital is committed to lease a portion of its land to Santé Montfort under a long-term lease agreement.
 This land was used to build a long-term care centre owned by Santé Montfort.
-The lease was renewed in 2023 for an amount of \$1 annually, for an undetermined period.
-During the 2022-2023 period, the Hospital has received no amount (\$18,544 in 2022) from Santé Montfort as rent payments for the readaptation clinic, which closed in May 2021.
+The lease was renewed in 2024 for an amount of \$1 annually, over a period of 10 years.

-Finally, the Hospital is committed to lease land to Santé Montfort, where the Aline-Chrétien Health Hub is currently located, under a long-term lease agreement for an amount of \$1 annually, over a period of 50 years ending in June 2068. .
+Finally, the Hospital is committed to lease land to Santé Montfort, where the Aline-Chrétien Health Hub is currently located, under a long-term lease agreement, for an amount of \$1 annually, over a period of 50 years ending in June 2068.